MARA Program Performance

 We survey our graduating students as they complete the MARA program.
-The information below is from our most recent exit survey, presenting the responses we received from MARA students (n=8) who completed MARA 289 in spring 2018.
+The information below is from our most recent exit survey, presenting the responses we received from MARA students (n=3) who completed MARA 289 in fall 2018.

 Key survey findings include the following:

-- Nearly two-thirds of survey respondents completed the MARA program within two years.
+- Two-thirds of survey respondents completed the MARA program within three and a half years.

-- 88% of survey respondents said their overall education experience in the MARA program was very good or good.
+- 67% of survey respondents said their overall education experience in the MARA program was very good.

 The survey also provided insight regarding the employment trends of our recent MARA graduates, such as:

-- Employed respondents worked in archival, business/ industry, or higher-education settings.
+- Employed respondents worked in government or higher-education settings.

 The survey also provided insight regarding the MARA program’s top strengths, including:

-- 100% of respondents made use of iSchool technology support services during their program.
+- 100% of respondents were satisfied of the iSchool technology support services during their program.

 Survey results also provide insight regarding MARA student demographics, including the following:

-- Survey respondents lived in four states throughout the United States.
-Three indicated they spent time in other countries while pursuing their MARA degree online.
+- Survey respondents lived in two states in the United States.

 Students reflected on their reasons for recommending the MARA program: